diloabininyeri/jsmodule/README.md

 ### _What is the purpose here?_

 Of course, to show how to use the single principle and js modular, and a bit of a concept suitable for functional programming, and moreover, it provides the opportunity to use npm packages in the Browser.
+Keep simple your code...

 >**Think you're writing nodejs for classic web applications.
 Sounds appealing, right?**